sourcegraph/sourcegraph-public-snapshot/ui/README.md

 app
 =====

-Run `npm start` in this directory to recompile assets while developing the app.
+Run `yarn run start` in this directory to recompile assets while developing the app.

 ## Filesystem layout